theadamwright/ansible-edbpostgres/prereqs/README.md

 # EDB Postgres Prerequisites

+The playbook in the prereqs directory installs the EDB YUM repo on host server and configures the edb.repo file with the YUM username and YUM Password pulled from the following environment variables on the Ansible Controller: `EDBYUMUSERNAME` and `EDBYUMPASSWORD`

-The playbooks in the prereqs directory need to be played before installing EDB Postgres software.
-This will setup the EDB YUM Repo, allowing for installation of EDB software using Yaast Update Manager.
+The playbook in the pre-reqs directory need to be played before installing EDB Postgres software using th.
+The playbook requires `EDBYUMUSERNAME` and `EDBYUMPASSWORD` to be set on the Ansible Controller.

+APT coming soon...

 ## Getting Started

 ### Prerequisites